5 Reasons Taking a Bath Will Lift Your Spirits

 Hydrotherapy, which uses water for various treatments, is an ancient practice, according to the North American Journal of Medical Sciences.
 Japan onsens, for example, are known for improving breathing thanks to the steamy warm water.
 Though the methods vary depending on the situation—underwater exercises, ice-cold baths, and water-jet massages count as water therapy—tremendous scientific evidence highlights the physical benefits of water to one’s physiological health.

 It Boosts Your Mood

-We’re firm believers that every aspect of your well-being is connected.
+We’re firm believers that every aspect of your is connected.
 For example, if you feel good physically, you’re more likely to be in a better emotional disposition.
 According to the Evidence-Based Complementary and Alternative Medicine study, taking a bath leads to physical improvements which, in turn, causes emotional improvements.
 Immersing in a tub has been seen to relieve “tension-anxiety, depression-dejection, and anger-hostility”—all positive effects of bath-time refreshment and relaxation.

 It Helps You Relax

 This one is pretty much a given.
 The combination of lukewarm water with scented candles, essential oils, salts, or bath bombs will soothe your body and soul.
 What’s more, bathing can also help you sleep faster and better!